-The Federal Aviation Administration (FAA) Office of Commercial Space Transportation (AST) is preparing an Environmental Impact Statement (EIS) to evaluate the potential environmental impacts that may result from the FAA/AST proposal to issue launch licenses and/or experimental permits to Space Exploration Technologies Corporation (SpaceX).
+In compliance with the National Environmental Policy Act (NEPA), the Federal Aviation Administration (FAA) Office of Commercial Space Transportation prepared an Environmental Impact Statement (EIS) to evaluate the potential environmental impacts that may result from the FAA proposal to issue launch licenses and/or experimental permits to Space Exploration Technologies Corp.
+(SpaceX).
 The launch licenses and/or experimental permits would allow SpaceX to launch the Falcon 9 and Falcon Heavy orbital vertical launch vehicles and a variety of smaller reusable suborbital launch vehicles from a launch site on privately-owned property in Cameron County, Texas.

-Draft Environmental Impact Statement – SpaceX Texas Launch Site (Draft EIS)
+Final Environmental Impact Statement – SpaceX Texas Launch Site

-- Resumen Ejecutivo, Abril 2013 (Executive Summary – Spanish version) (PDF)
+- Resumen Ejecutivo, Mayo 2014 (Executive Summary – Spanish Version) (PDF)

 Copies were sent to persons and agencies that requested a copy.
-CDs of the Draft EIS are also available at the following locations:
+A paper copy and electronic version of the Final EIS are also available at the following locations:

 - Brownsville Public Library Main Branch, 2600 Central Boulevard, Brownsville, Texas 78520

 - Southmost Branch Library, 4320 Southmost Boulevard, Brownsville, Texas 78520

 - University of Texas at Brownsville, Oliveira Library, 80 Fort Brown Street, Brownsville, Texas 78521

 The FAA signed a Record of Decision (ROD) (PDF) for SpaceX's proposal on July 9, 2014.
 The ROD documents the alternative selected by the FAA and includes stipulations, mitigation, and applicable requirements that must be met prior to, during, and after implementation of the selected alternative.